Manual swing gate

 Document Excerpt: In recent years light rail transit and commuter rail systems have expanded significantly, leading to construction of many new stations and pedestrian-rail crossings.
 Accompanying this expansion has been a trend of increasing high-density development of residential and retail property immediately adjacent to light rail transit and railroad tracks.
 The combination of these factors requires greater attention to pedestrian-rail at-grade crossing design/improvements to better warn the public of potential train pedestrian conflicts.
 This document reviews design and placement of warning devices that are currently used at pedestrian-rail at-grade crossings in California.

 [6] Federal Highway Administration.
-(2009).
-Manual on Uniform Traffic Control Devices for Streets and Highways, 2009 Edition.
+(2023).
+Manual on Uniform Traffic Control Devices.

 Additional Resources